zhangxz18/uccl/gpu_driven/README.md

 2. Rank 0 writes batched copy commands into a host-mapped ring buffer managed by local CPU proxy.
 3. The CPU proxy polls that ring, posts `IBV_WR_RDMA_WRITE_WITH_IMM`, and recycles WQEs on completion.
 4. Rank 1’s proxy (on the remote node) posts matching receives and funnels completed work into a peer-copy kernel (optional) that pushes data to additional GPUs through NVLink.
 This step mimicks the requirements in MoE models where a token can be routed to multiple experts on the remote node.
+5. Modify NUM_GPUS in uccl/gpu_driven/include/common.hpp based on your testbed.
 ---

 ## Folder Structure